Designs from Local Random Quantum Circuits with SU(d) Symmetry: Preliminaries and summary of results

+A basic example is the transversal $\text{U}(1)$ symmetry, where the Hilbert space decomposes into a direct sum {of invariant subspaces or charge sectors indexed by the Hamming weights} $Z_{\operatorname{tot}} = \sum^n_{i=1} (I + Z_i)/2$, and each inequivalent charge sector only appears once in the decomposition.
+Studies on $\text{U}(1)$ or $\text{SU}(2)$-symmetric designs as well as other groups such as $\mathbb{Z}_p$ can be found in Refs.~\cite{U(1)Design2023,PRXQuantum.4.040331,MarvianDesign,mitsuhashi2024Designs,mitsuhashi2024Designs2}.

-\subsection{Main Results}
+\subsection{Main results}

-We now summarize the main results of this paper and outline the proof strategies with examples and numerical computations in the main context.
-All proof details can be found in the Supplement Material (SM).
-The major goal of this work is to formally understand the generation of (exact or approximate) unitary designs with $O(1)$-local circuits in the presence of SU$(d)$ symmetry and study the convergence time to $\epsilon$-approximate at least $k$-designs.
-It is worth mentioning that random unitaries with symmetries have received much recent interest in quantum computation as well as physics \cite{Yoshida-Kitaev2017,rakovszky2018diffusive,Huang2019OTOC,kong2021OTOC,kong2022near,Zheng2021SpeedingUL,Tajima2021,Tajima2022,Nakata2023,majidy2023non}.
-In a companion paper \cite{SUd-k-Design2023Application}, we explicate on applications to quantum scrambling, quantum error correction and geometric quantum learning with the presence of SU$(d)$ symmetry.
+We now summarize the main results of this paper.
+In later sections, we will delineate the proof strategies with examples and numerical computations.
+All proof details can be found in the Appendix.
+The main goal of this work is to formally understand the possibility and rate of generating (exact and approximate) unitary designs with $O(1)$-local circuits in the presence of $\text{SU}(d)$ symmetry.

-\begin{proposition} (Informal) quantum circuits generated by 2-local SU($2$)-symmetric unitaries approximates the unitary $k$-designs on qubits for all $k < n^2$ when $n$ is large. \end{proposition}
+As a warm-up, for the simplest case of qubits, i.e., $d = 2$, we obtain the following result. \begin{proposition} (Informal) On an $n$-qubit system, quantum circuits generated by 2-local SU($2$)-symmetric unitaries converge to unitary $k$-designs for all $k < n(n-3)/2$ when $n \geq 9$. \end{proposition}

+Just like the case without symmetry \cite{Brylinski2001,Vlasov2001,Sawicki2016} or with $\text{U}(1)$ symmetry \cite{MarvianNature,U(1)Design2023}, 2-local $\text{SU}(2)$-symmetric unitaries are sufficient for the generation of higher order designs.
+This conclusion is based on the extensive prior study on $\mathrm{SU}(2)$-symmetric universality in Refs.~\cite{Marin1,MarvianSU2,MarvianSUd} in conjunction with our methods from representation theory described in Section \ref{sec:ExactDesign}.

-In the presence of general SU$(d)$ symmetry, we explicitly construct a class of unitary ensembles that converge both exactly and approximately to unitary $k$-designs for $k$ being at least $O(n^2)$.
-To be specific, we consider the $S_n$-Convolutional Quantum Alternating group (CQA) proposed in a related work of us \cite{Zheng2021SpeedingUL}.
-As the name indicates, CQA is generated by alternating products of exponentials or unitary time evolutions of the following 2-local and 4-local Hamiltonians:
+For general qudits with $d \geq 3$, 2-local unitaries cannot achieve either universality or high-order designs \cite{MarvianNature,MarvianSU2,MarvianSUd} (for the mathematical accounts of special properties of $\SU(d)$ with $d \geq 3$, see also \cite{Biedenharn1,Biedenharn2,Marin1,Marin2}).
+We explicitly construct a class of 4-local unitary ensembles that exactly form or converge to $\text{SU}(d)$-symmetric $k$-designs for $k$ up to at least $O(n^2)$.
+To be specific, we consider the $S_n$-Convolutional Quantum Alternating group (CQA) proposed in Ref.~\cite{Zheng2021SpeedingUL}.
+As the name indicates, the CQA is generated by alternating products of unitary time evolutions generated by (exponentials of) the following Hamiltonians: